 As with any form of therapy, play is most effective when there is a good rapport and base of trust between the therapist and client.
 In order to help facilitate that trust, I do a great deal of work with parents so we can help your child take what they are learning home.

-To learn more about sand, please contact me or check out the Association for Sandplay Therapy's website.
+To learn more about CBT, please contact me or check out the American Psycological Association's website.

 What is CBT?

 Cognitive-Behavioral Therapy is an evidence-based methodology where we look at the thoughts behind your behaviors.
 We work on addressing those thoughts and the distortions behind them to help modify our behaviors.